Sanket-Deb/js-practice/README.md

 # JS Interview Practice

-A collection of JavaScript coding interview questions with solutions.
+A collection of JavaScript questions with solutions.

 Each question has:

-- `.js` file → your solution
+- `.js` file → solution
 - `.md` file → question description

 ## Scripts